illumos/docs/docs/user-guide/debug-systems.md

 When illumos crashes (kernel panics), a crash dump is automatically saved containing information from kernel memory.
 This can be copied to a file.
-A developer can use use the crash dump to inspect the state of the system at the time of the crash.
+A developer can use the crash dump to inspect the state of the system at the time of the crash.
 You can also generate a crash dump manually to debug a hang.

 If you are on a live session where no storage is available, you may have to